Religious trauma syndrome: Betrayal trauma and shattered assumptions theory

 While the traditional paradigm defining PTSD focuses on fear response to trauma and emphasizes corrective emotional processing as treatment, RTS may be better understood as a set of symptoms comparable to betrayal trauma informed by shattered assumptions theory.
 Betrayal trauma adds a fourth assumption ("people are trustworthy and worth relating to") to Janoff-Bulman's original three: (the overall benevolence of the world, the meaningfulness of the world, and self worth).
 Betrayal trauma theory acknowledges that victims unconsciously keep themselves from becoming aware of betrayal in order to keep from shattering that fourth basic assumption, the loss of which would be traumatic.

 Religious trauma can be compared to betrayal trauma because of the trust placed in authoritarian communities and religious leaders which causes harm to individuals.
 Betrayal trauma theory also acknowledges the power of shattered assumptions to cause trauma.
 With RTS, individuals are not only experiencing betrayal from family, religious community, and trusted faith leaders, they are also experiencing a shattered faith.
 The potential extremity of feelings in relation to losing one's worldview while also losing emotional and social support to get through any given crisis can cause further trauma.

 While fear paradigms tend to focus on treating symptoms of trauma through exposure therapy and attention to emotional regulation, betrayal trauma theory looks at the social context in which the betrayal occurred, placing the pathology in the traumatic event rather than the individual.
 This affects treatment approaches and also informs the treatment for RTS.

 Religious harm and trauma

 The psychological harm that can be caused by authoritarian religion has been addressed by authors prior to the naming of the religious trauma syndrome.
 These writings have included work by psychologists and therapists (Tarico, Ray, Winell, Kramer & Alstad, Hassan, Cohen, Watters, Greven, Moyers), and many memoirs from former believers, including former pastors (Babinski, Loftus, Barker, DeWitt).
-The work of cult specialist Stephen Hassan applies to any authoritarian group that applies "undue influence".
+The work of cult specialist Steven Hassan applies to any authoritarian group that applies "undue influence".
 Journalist Janet Heimlich, in her research on child maltreatment in religious communities, identified the most damaging groups as having a Bible-belief system that creates an authoritarian, isolative, threat-based model of reality.

 The specific semi-medical metaphors of religion as a memetic virus or of "God as a virus" have gained some attention.